Complete gentle and special biserial algebras are $g$-tame: Introduction

 \begin{theorem} Any complete special biserial algebra is $g$-tame. \end{theorem}

 To prove Theorem 1.3, it suffices to prove that complete gentle algebras are $g$-tame.
-In fact, any complete special biserial algebra is a factor algebra of a complete gentle algebra (proposition \ref{SB-gentle}), and $g$-tameness is preserved under taking factor algebras (Proposition \ref{factor-twosilt}(2)).
+In fact, any complete special biserial algebra is a factor algebra of a complete gentle algebra (Proposition \ref{SB-gentle}), and $g$-tameness is preserved under taking factor algebras (Corollary \ref{factor-g-tame}).

 To prove the $g$-tameness of complete gentle algebras, their surface model plays a central role (see \cite{APS,OPS,PPP}).
-A similar construction has been developed in several area, such as \cite{AAC,KS,OPS}.
+A similar construction has been developed in several areas, such as \cite{AAC,KS,OPS}.
 For each dissection $D$ of a $\circ\bullet$-marked surface $(S,M)$, one can define a complete gentle algebra $A(D)$.
 Conversely, any complete gentle algebra arises in this way (see Sections \ref{secms} and \ref{secgentle} for the details).
-Note that the cardinally $n$ of $D$ is completely determined by $(S,M)$ (Remark \ref{invariant}).
+Note that the cardinality $n$ of $D$ is completely determined by $(S,M)$ (Remark \ref{invariant}).

-For a given dissection $D$ of $(S,M)$, we observe a certain class of non-self-intersecting curves of $S$, called $D$-laminates, and finite multi-set of pairwise non-intersecting $D$-laminates, called $D$-laminations.
+For a given dissection $D$ of $(S,M)$, we observe a certain class of non-self-intersecting curves of $S$, called $D$-laminates, and finite multi-sets of pairwise non-intersecting $D$-laminates, called $D$-laminations.
 Notice that we take account of closed curves here.
-To each $D$-laminate $\gamma$, we associate an integer vector $g(\gamma) \in \mathbb{Z}^{n}$, called $g$-vector, whose entries are intersection numbers of $\gamma$ and $d\in D$.
-The next result is an analog of \cite[Theorems 12.3, 13.6]{FT} and a generalization of \cite[Proposition 6.14]{PPP} to an arbitrary dissection.
+To each $D$-laminate $\gamma$, we associate an integer vector $g(\gamma) \in \mathbb{Z}^{n}$, called the $g$-vector, whose entries are intersection numbers of $\gamma$ and $d\in D$.
+Our $g$-vector is an analog of shear coordinates on triangulated surfaces \cite{FT}.
+From this point of view, we give the next result as an analog of \cite[Theorems 12.3, 13.6]{FT}.
+It is also a generalization of \cite[Proposition 6.14]{PPP} to an arbitrary dissection.

 \begin{theorem}(Theorem \ref{lattice points}) The map $\mathcal{X}\mapsto \sum_{\gamma\in \mathcal{X}}g(\gamma)$ gives a bijection between the set of $D$-laminations and $\mathbb{Z}^n$. \end{theorem}